 The corporation shall continuously maintain in Massachusetts: (a) a registered agent who may be an officer of the corporation or another individual, a domestic corporation or not-for-profit domestic corporation, or a foreign corporation or not-for-profit foreign corporation qualified to do business in Massachusetts; and (b) a registered office, which may, but need not be, the same as any of its places of business.
-The business office of the registered agent shall also be the registered office of the corporation.
-The corporation shall record any change of its registered office or registered agent by filing a statement of change with the Secretary of the Commonwealth.
+The business office of the registered agent shall also be the registered office or registered agent by filing a statement of change with the Secretary of the Commonwealth.